-The Professional Internship Program is a formal experiential learning arrangement that is administered by the Center for Career Development.
-The Program offers students who apply and are accepted an hourly rate of $15.00 to participate in internships that would otherwise be unpaid.
+The Art Internship Program offers students who apply and are accepted an hourly rate of $20.00 to participate in internships that would otherwise be unpaid.
 These include, but are not limited to, assisting professional artists and photographers in their studio practices, working at not-for-profit arts organizations and art galleries, acquiring skills in design and advertising firms, and assisting in film and video productions.
-Please see a sample list of internship sites here.

-As of 2018, the Professional Internship Program runs in two cycles: during the academic year (September – May) and during the summer (June – August).
+The Professional Internship Program runs in two cycles: academic year (September – May) and summer (June – August).

 For more information regarding guidelines, eligibility, and application visit our resources on Student Connect.

 Contact the Center for Career Development with questions at email@example.com.